-Clearly the dhobi (laundry) is not up to scratch here.
-The soldier is not a happy man about something and is pointing out the error of his ways to the dhobi wallah (laundry man).
+The Dhobi is clearly not up to scratch here.
+The soldier is not a happy man about something and is pointing out the error of his ways to the dhobi wallah.

-The Barrack Square on Blakang Mati.
-This is representative of the early British military buildings on the island.
+The Parade Ground on Blakang Mati.
+The buildings on each side of the Parade Ground are early British military buildings on the island.

 There are still many old British military buildings on Sentosa which are still in use today.
 They are easily recognisable by the architecture.
 One of them houses the Images of Singapore and Madame Tussauds.